Bulawayo: Population census controversy

-The population of Bulawayo, according to the 2012 national census, stood at 653,337; however, this figure has been rejected by the Bulawayo City Council authority with Councillor Martin Moyo claiming an anti-Bulawayo conspiracy to under-fund projects in the city.
+The population of Bulawayo, according to the 2012 national census, stood at 653,337.
+However, this figure was rejected by the Bulawayo City Council, with Councillor Martin Moyo claiming an anti-Bulawayo conspiracy to under-fund projects in the city.

 Ethnic groups

 The vast majority of Bulawayo City residents were Black African with 97.96%.
-Other ethnic groups in the city were Coloured (0.9%), White (0.75%), Asian (0.22%).
+Other ethnic groups in the city were Coloured (0.9%), White (0.75%) and Asian (0.22%).
 Members of other ethnic groups comprised 0.02%, and 0.14% of the city did not state their ethnic group.
 There were 4,926 White Zimbabweans living in Bulawayo in 2012.

 Economy

-Bulawayo was known as the industrial hub of Zimbabwe.
-This has led to the Zimbabwe International Trade Fair being hosted in Bulawayo.
+Bulawayo was known as the industrial hub of Zimbabwe, leading to the Zimbabwe International Trade Fair being hosted in Bulawayo.
 It had a large manufacturing presence with large industries based here before Zimbabwe's economic decline.
-However, some of these companies have either moved operations to Harare or have closed down — which has crippled Bulawayo's economy.
+However, some of these companies have either moved operations to Harare or have closed down – which has crippled Bulawayo's economy.
 Most factories are deserted and the infrastructure has since been left to deteriorate.
 The reason for the de-industrialization has largely been political, with some factories like Goldstar Sugars removing machinery to open new factories in Harare.
 When the Zimbabwean government passed indigenisation laws, some successful businesses were taken over by ZANU–PF supporters, only to close down a few years later.

-Many locals argue that it is because of marginalisation they experience against the government due to political tensions with the ZANU PF government in Harare and the MDC run Bulawayo council, for instance, the National railways of Zimbabwe (headquarters in Bulawayo) is a government owned entity and, as such, should have been thriving had it not been for embezzlement of funds by company executives who are believed to be Shona.
+Many locals argue that it is because of marginalisation they experience against the government due to political tensions with the ZANU-PF government in Harare and the MDC-run Bulawayo council.
+For instance, the National Railways of Zimbabwe (headquarters in Bulawayo) is a government-owned entity and, as such, should have been thriving had it not been for embezzlement of funds by company executives who are believed to be Shona.
 The water issue is not new and had brought about the "help a thirsty Matabele" initiative of the 1970s and the Matabeleland Zambezi Water Project which would put an end to the water issue in Matabeleland was drafted; however, this project was put on hold soon after independence.

 These allegations have all been refuted by national authorities.
 The city still contains the bulk of Zimbabwe's heavy industry and food processing capability.

 Like many parts of the country, Bulawayo has for the past ten years seen a huge drop in service delivery and an increase in unemployment, with many who can opting to seek better prospects abroad.
 Many people resorted to farming, mining, and the black market for sustenance, while others depended on the little foreign currency that would be sent by family in other countries.
 However, with inauguration of the Mnangagwa government, a new approach is seen by investors in the city who admire the already-available infrastructure; the huge workforce; and Bulawayo as a potential business hub.
 It is set to once again contribute greatly to the economy of Zimbabwe.